open/close all folders

 - Mad Bomber: When Lung is captured, she reacts by implanting Explosive Leashes in hundreds of people around the city and going on a bombing spree.

 - Machine Monotone: Her gas mask records her voice and replaces it with this.

 - Narcissist: According to Tattletale, she is this in the clinical sense of the word.

-- Too Crazy to Live: Even if Lung had not killed her, she would not have lasted long in the Birdcage.
+- Too Dumb to Live: Even if Lung had not killed her, she would not have lasted long in the Birdcage.